MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/New-MgBookingBusiness.md

 All the staff members that provide services in this business.
 Read-only.
 Nullable.
-To construct, please use Get-Help -Online and see NOTES section for STAFFMEMBERS properties and create a hash table.
+To construct, see NOTES section for STAFFMEMBERS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphBookingStaffMember[]